 Under specific circumstances, buildings of different types of construction are allowed to be built on top of each other and are commonly referred to as stacked or pedestal buildings.
 They are only permitted when following the provisions of Section 510.
-Section 510.2 requires a 3-hour minimum fire-resistance-rated horizontal assembly between the lower and upper buildings.
-The lower building must be Type IA construction.
-The upper building's type of construction and building height in stories are determined as if it did not have a building below thus permitting all types of construction above the Type IA pedestal.
+Section 510.2 requires a 3-hour minimum fire-resistance-rated horizontal assembly between the lower and upper buildings including any vertical offsets which are a part of the horizontal assembly and structure supporting such offsets.
+The lower building must be Type IA construction and sprinklered in accordance with NFPA 13.
+The upper building's type of construction and building height in stories are determined as if it did not have a building below, thus permitting all types of construction above the Type IA pedestal.
 The total height in feet, however, is still limited and measured from grade plane in accordance with Section 510.2, Item 6.
 Group B, M, R and S occupancies (including Group S-2 open and enclosed parking garages) are permitted in the upper building, subject to the building height and area limitations discussed previously.
-Multiple Group

-A occupancies, each with an occupant load of less than 300, are also permitted.
+Multiple Group A occupancies, each with an occupant load of less than 300, are also permitted.
 The lower building is permitted to be any occupancy except Group H.